aramder/aramder.github.io/misadventures/_posts/2026-2-27-PMR-171-Teardown.md

 ### Value

 The assembly quality in a few areas doesn't match the price point.
 The base radio is not unreasonably priced given the niche it occupies, but the assembly inconsistencies described above shouldn't be showing up at this price point.
+The upper PCB was designed for RF shields but the shields were omitted entirely.
+With the board layout already there, skipping the shields saves a few bucks in stamped metal and pick-and-place time.

-The optional modules are harder to justify.
+The optional modules are hard justify.
 The DMR module doesn't appear to be fully functional, and the GPS module doesn't seem worth it either.
 The integration on both feels incomplete relative to what the add-on price implies.

 ## Disclaimer